 Efficient products generally cost less over the lifetime of the product, more than paying back any increase in upfront costs through lower utility bills.
-As a result of standards in effect today, the average American household saves about \$500 annually on utility bills-but greater savings are possible.
+Standards updated during the Biden administration will save households an average of \$107 on utility bills each year and will save businesses a total of more than \$2 billion annually (figures averaged over the next twenty years).